cyberbotics/webots/docs/discord/technical-questions-2020.md

 Unfortunately none of them is using pure pursuit.

-`@dralorg` this might be due to the fact that the center of mass of the robot is not centered but rather to the front.
+`@dradarean` this might be due to the fact that the center of mass of the robot is not centered but rather to the front.

 ##### w3.eydi 05/18/2020 06:40:19
 Good morning `@David Mansolino`;